 From classic hot dog carts to pretzel stands to buses serving global comfort food—we've found the best food trucks in every state.
 Search for these wherever you roam.

 Their slogan is “local food fast.” so you know you’ll get fresh ingredients at Shindigs.
 The burgers are served on homemade sweet potato buns—vegetarians and meat-eaters alike will love the Lower Alabama, a veggie burger topped with an avocado puree, grilled onions, heirloom tomatoes and crisp Bibb lettuce.

 For authentic Alaskan cuisine, pop over to Mobile Munchies 907.
 On the menu, you’ll find regional specialties like fry bread (warm fluffy dough that’s been deep-fried and drizzled with anything from honey to maple butter to cinnamon sugar) and a modern take on akutuq, often known as Eskimo ice cream.

 Mustache Pretzels, Phoenix

 We “mustache” you a question: Have you ever eaten a mustache-shaped soft pretzel?
-If not, you’re missing out on this hipster snack that’s sweeping the state of Arizona.
+If not, you’re missing out on this snack that’s sweeping Arizona.
 Go for the Nutstache, a chewy pretzel drizzled with salted caramel and chopped nuts, and make sure you take a silly selfie worthy of one of these famous foodie Instagram accounts.

 Burton’s Comfort Creamery, Fayetteville